eolybq/manim/README.md

 # Manim projects

 - This repository contains my Manim related projects.
-- Manim is python library used to create smooth mathematical animations
+- Manim is python library used to create smooth animations (and appealing mathematical visualizations).
 - My Manim projects goals are to create short educational content about Math, Statistics, Economics, Machine learning, Physics concepts and to show them in comphrehensive and fun way.